idilsunar/DSA-210-/README.md

 # Effects of Sleep Patterns on the Life Quality Of College Students

 ## 1. Project Overview
 This project investigates the relationship between sleep patterns and the life quality of university students.
-It aims to assess how sleep duration, regularity, and quality correlate with well-being indicators such as caffeine intake, screen time, physical activity, stress levels and other indicators.The data will be gathered from a self-reported survey and enriched using public datasets, then the data will be analyzed using exploratory and statistical methods.
+It aims to assess how sleep duration and quality correlate with well-being indicators such as caffeine intake, screen time, physical activity and stress levels.The data will be gathered from a self-reported survey and enriched using public datasets, then the data will be analyzed using exploratory and statistical methods.

 I will test the validity of the following hypothesis: